 Force is the use of physical violence and/or physical imposition to gain sexual access.
 Force also includes threats, intimidation (implied threats), and coercion that is intended to overcome resistance or produce consent (e.g., "Have sex with me or I'll hit you," "Okay, don't hit me, I'll do what you want.").
 Sexual activity that is forced is, by definition, non-consensual, but non-consensual sexual activity is not necessarily forced.
-The absence of resistance alone is not consent.
 Consent is not demonstrated by the absence of resistance.
 While resistance is not required or necessary, it is a clear demonstration of non-consent.